-As a result of its indirect investment in Lazard Group, Lazard Ltd, through certain of its subsidiaries, is subject to U.S. federal income taxes on its portion of Lazard Group's operating income.
 Although a portion of Lazard Group's income is subject to U.S. federal income taxes, Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
 As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to its partners.
-In addition, Lazard Group is subject to UBT which is attributable to Lazard Group's operations apportioned to New York City.
+In addition, Lazard Group is subject to New York City Unincorporated Business Tax ("UBT") which is attributable to Lazard Group's operations apportioned to New York City.
 UBT is incremental to the U.S. federal statutory tax rate.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)